andyruwruw/stardew-valley-water-bot/README.md

 **WaterBot** is a [Stardew Valley](https://www.stardewvalley.net/) mod that helps you water your crops while staying as vanilla as possible.

+Unlike other mods, watering your crops will still cost you the same amount of time and energy as if you had done it yourself, just a little less tedious.

 When you **right-click** a plant with your **Watering Can**, the bot will take control of your character, **watering all your crops** and **refilling the water** can at the nearest water source whenever necessary.

 **Left-click** at any point to stop the bot.
 The bot will automatically stop if you have low stamina.